 Children, adolescents, teenagers, and young adults may experience the same possible side effects listed above for adults, but may also experience symptoms including:

-- Slowed growth and weight change or weight loss
+- Weight change or weight loss

 - Suicidal thoughts